russellmagdaong/tako-game/README.md

 - **Ungated grade progression** — Grade 7, 8, 9, 10 halls are all open from the start; each tracks its own independent progression %
 - **Backtracking** — players can skip a difficult question and return to it later within a grade hall
 - **Subject scalability (visible, not yet built)** — Science, Languages, and Philippine History doors are present but locked, signaling future expansion
-- **Bilingual companion** — mirrors however the student types (English, Filipino, or Taglish) rather than offering a generic language toggle for AI content
+- **Bilingual companion** — mirrors however the student types (English/Filipino) rather than offering a generic language toggle for AI content
 - **Login + cross-device sync** — Supabase Auth + Postgres backs up progress so it's available across devices
-- **Touch controls** — virtual joystick and interact button auto-shown on Android; WASD + keyboard on desktop
+- **Touch controls** — virtual joystick and interact button auto-shown on Android

 ---